MEN-Mikro-Elektronik/mdis_test_system/README.md

 Update GRUB configuration:
 ```# update-grub```

-### OSes support and configuration
+### OS support and configuration
-Following OSes are supported:
+Following OSs are supported:
 - Ubuntu
   - 18.04.3 32-bit
   - 18.04.3 64-bit
   - 20.04 64-bit
 - Debian
+  - 10.5 32-bit
+  - 10.5 64-bit
-  - 10 32-bit
+  - 10.6 32-bit
-  - 10 64-bit
+  - 10.6 64-bit
 - Centos
-  - 7 64-bit
+  - 7.8 64-bit
-  - 8 64-bit
+  - 8.2 64-bit

 The system should be configured as it is described below.
-It applies to all OSes (Ubuntu, CentOS etc.).
+It applies to all OSs (Ubuntu, CentOS etc.).
 For some of them special action is required.

 1. Disable automatic update,
 - CentOS: